KCasareo/FFNet-Keyboard-Navigation/README.md

 # FFNet-Keyboard-Navigation
-Userscript to navigate chapters with arrowkeys
+Simple userscript to navigate FFNet chapters with arrowkeys.

+Works with Tampermonkey.
+Might work with Greasemonkey.